Save Money for Travel

 Using the exact example above I decided to start there.
 How could I shave a few $ off the amount I spent each month for the animals?

-We have 2 dogs and 2 rabbits and they eat quite a bit between them.
-Changing food isn’t an option for the dogs because one is very old and one is very young and they are both on special food.
-The rabbits aren’t as picky but you would be shocked to find out how much a small rabbit can eat.
-I know I was!
+We have 2 dogs and they eat quite a bit between them.
+Changing food isn’t an option for the dogs because one is very old and one has allergies so they are both on special food.

 ***Spoiler alert!*** In literally just a few minutes I was able to save $70 a month on animal stuff. **** I’ll let you in on those details a bit later.